-Senate Okays Bill Mandating Social Media Platforms To Have Offices In Nigeria
+Senate Okays Bill Mandating Social Media Platforms to Have Offices in Nigeria

 It was sponsored by Ned Nwoko, the senator representing Delta North Senatorial District.

-Nwoko, while leading debate on the bill, argued that it would ensure that digital businesses contribute a certain percentage to Nigeria’s revenue.
+Nwoko, while leading the debate on the proposed legislation, argued that it would ensure that digital businesses contribute a certain percentage to Nigeria’s revenue.

 The senator explained that the inability of social media platforms to have identifiable physical offices in Nigeria has led to several challenges.